mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/documentation-style-guide.md

     </tr>
     <tr>
       <td style="text-align:left">deployment</td>
-      <td style="text-align:left">Used to refer to making a new installation widely accessible.
+      <td style="text-align:left">Refers to making a new installation widely accessible.
 It can also
         refer to releasing an updated version, patch, etc.</td>
       <td style="text-align:left">Desktop App deployment guide</td>
     </tr>
     <tr>
       <td style="text-align:left">configuration</td>
-      <td style="text-align:left">Used to describe the settings and customizations applied to Mattermost
+      <td style="text-align:left">Describes the settings and customizations applied to Mattermost
         to change the appearance and behavior.</td>
       <td style="text-align:left">Edit the configuration file to include any custom settings related to
         your domain</td>
     </tr>
     <tr>
       <td style="text-align:left">Mattermost Server</td>
-      <td style="text-align:left">Used to refer to the single Linux binary that is installed on the physical
+      <td style="text-align:left">Refers to the single Linux binary that is installed on the physical
         server which hosts your Mattermost installation.
 It is not used to refer to the product going beyond the binary name.
 Always capitalize the &quot;Server&quot;
         when referring to the name of the binary.</td>